By Robin Jones

 Orange County Center for Contemporary Art

-One of the first galleries to open when downtown Santa Ana was revitalized in the 1990s, this space recently celebrated its 40th anniversary.
-It hosts solo exhibits, as well as group shows built around themes like car culture, music, and architecture in art.
+Orange County Center for Contemporary Art was one of the first galleries to open when Downtown Santa Ana was revitalized in the 1990s; this space recently celebrated its 40th anniversary.
+It hosts solo exhibits and group shows built around themes like car culture, music, and architecture in art.

 occca building